GalaxyRoblox/Policies/docs/moderation.md

 - Users who are banned for breaking the Discord ToS / CG should always be reported to Discord, either through right-clicking the offending message and clicking **`Report`**, or sending a report through Discord's [support portal](https://dis.gd/request "Discord Support - Submit a request").

 <!-- markdownlint-disable-next-line no-space-in-emphasis -->
-*[Self-Censoring]: Using other characters such as * in place of characters of filtered words, in order to bypass the filter.
+*[Self-censoring]: Using other characters such as * in place of characters of filtered words, in order to bypass the filter.